RomanLut/hx_espnow_rc/README.md

 Transmits 16 channels at 25 Hz, bidirectional telemetry(transparent stream) and RSSI, A1, A2.

-Can be used as cheap RC for LOS flights.
+Can be used as cheap RC for LOS flights or up to 1km flight.
 Main goal is to use it in the DIY ESP8266/ESP32 based projects.

-Used in DIY ESP32 based quadcopter: https://github.com/RomanLut/mahowii
+Used in DIY ESP32 based quadcopter: https://github.com/RomanLut/mahowii Used in DIY ESP8266 plane: https://www.youtube.com/watch?v=c9dDOX0IzME

 You can build transmitter external module and SBUS/PWM receiver using guides below.